 Courses are taught by journalists with many years of experience and seniority in the profession, including Prof Anton Harber, Prof Lesley Cowling, Dr Dinesh Balliah, Dr Nechama Brodie and Kevin Davie.

 A special visiting lecturer programme brings some of the country’s most prominent professionals to interact with students.
-This has included Tim Modise, John Perlman, Mark Gevisser, Ferial Haffajee, Justice Malala, Charlayne Hunter-Gault, Harald Pakendorf, Raymond Louw, Phillip Altbeker, Liz McGregor, Justice Malala, Dario Milo, Phylicia Oppelt and Tim Cohen.
+This has included Tim Modise, John Perlman, Mark Gevisser, Ferial Haffajee, Justice Malala, Charlayne Hunter-Gault, Harald Pakendorf, Raymond Louw, Phillip Altbeker, Liz McGregor, Dario Milo, Phylicia Oppelt and Tim Cohen.

 We offer two streams: one for career-entry students, and one for mid-career journalists.